AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/mysql-disk-space-is-low-on-magento-commerce-cloud.md

 ## Solution

-There is an immediate step that you might take to bring MySQL back on track (or prevent it from getting stuck): free up some space by flushing big tables.
+There is an immediate step that you might take to bring [!DNL MySQL] back on track (or prevent it from getting stuck): free up some space by flushing big tables.

 But a long-term solution would be allocating more space and following [Database best practices](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/best-practices/planning/database-on-cloud.html), including enabling the [Order/Invoice/Shipment archive](https://docs.magento.com/user-guide/sales/order-archive.html) functionality.